grymoire7/sma/README.md

 will see your results and have the option to share them with friends and family.
 Up to six months of result history are saved in your browser's local storage.

-The "Design notes" and "Implementation notes" sections below were used for prompting the AI assistan (aider/claude) and are left here for reference.

 ## How to Play

 1. Visit [slightlymoreawesome.com](https://slightlymoreawesome.com) to see your daily questions.